afsalthaj/fp-generator/docs/datagen_why.md

 -------

 ## fp-generator vs ScalaCheck ?

-Well, we don't need to use fp-generator if:
+We **don't** need to use fp-generator if:

 * we don't care granular control over behavior of data.
-In other words, we don't need to control the generation of A and B transactions separately, we want them to have a unified arbitrary behavior with a few value compositons.
+In other words, we don't need to control the generation of A and B transactions separately.

 * we don't care timing of each generation.
 * generation code doesn't involve talking to external systems during processing, and associated back-pressure handling.
 * concurrency and order of data isn't a concern at all

-All that you care is arbitrary instances of a `case class` and printing it out to test your function/system, then most probably [ScalaCheck](https://github.com/rickynils/scalacheck) is the way to go!
+If all that we need is an infinite arbitrary instance of data with a few value compositons (ex: only printing to stdout or write to a file), then most probably [ScalaCheck](https://github.com/rickynils/scalacheck) is the way to go!

 ---------